585 Grove Street, Suite G-10, Herndon, VA 20170 · Mon-Fri 9am-6pm (703) 783-2050 · Contact

 Logitech G Pro X Superlight 2 gaming mouse

-Currently unavailable on Amazon — ask us to source it or consider another pick below.
+Currently unavailable on Amazon.
+Ask us to source it or consider another pick below.

 The Logitech G Pro X Superlight 2 is the wireless mouse we put on the counter when a customer asks for the safe-bet pick.
 60 grams, symmetric shape that suits palm, claw, and fingertip grips, HERO 2 sensor at up to 44,000 DPI, 8kHz polling, LIGHTFORCE hybrid switches (optical-mechanical combo) with negligible latency.
 Battery runs about 95 hours per charge at standard polling.
+If you want the latest, you can step up to the new Logitech G Pro X2 Superstrike (shipped February 2026) with its haptic inductive trigger.

 What we like: Build quality has zero creak (a real problem on ultralight competitors).
 Logitech's wireless implementation has been the latency benchmark for years.
 PowerPlay-compatible if you want to drop a charging mousepad under it.